-There is no default specification of space and time varying mixing coefficient.
-The only case available is specific to the ORCA2 and ORCA05 global ocean configurations.
+There are no default specifications of space and time varying mixing coefficient.
+One available case is specific to the ORCA2 and ORCA05 global ocean configurations.
 It provides only a tracer mixing coefficient for eddy induced velocity (ORCA2) or both iso-neutral and eddy induced velocity (ORCA05) that depends on the local growth rate of baroclinic instability.
 This specification is actually used when an ORCA key and both key\traldf\eiv and key\traldf\c2d are defined.